josquin-research-project/jrp-scores/README.md

 the ZIP link on the Github website, since the included repositories for each composer will not be included in that ZIP file.
-You must either use [git](http://en.wikipedia.org/wiki/Git_%29software%29) software or separately download each of the individual composers' ZIP files linked from the table above.
+You must either use [git](http://en.wikipedia.org/wiki/Git_%29software%29) software or separately download each of the individual composer's ZIP files linked from the table above.
 Use [this bash script](https://gist.github.com/josquin-research-project/8177804) to download manually using wget (usually for linux &